uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 You will learn about different subjects and age groups and get insights and information for your personal statement.

-The Department for Education helps candidates find placements in school – learn more about [getting school experience](https://schoolexperience.education.gov.uk/).
+The Department for Education helps candidates find placements in school.
+Learn more about [getting school experience](https://schoolexperience.education.gov.uk/).

 ### Science, technology, engineering and mathematics (STEM)